-This flooring can only be glued down to existing flooring that is properly prepped and approved by the adhesive manufacturer.
+- This flooring can only be glued down to existing flooring that is properly prepped and approved by the adhesive manufacturer. - Do not install over wood flooring installed over concrete unless it is known that an appropriate moisture barrier has been installed over the concrete.